By The Right-Wing Teen

 Marissa Streit, who had been a Hebrew tutor for another PragerU backer, joined as the company’s chief executive in 2011, and videos started going out.
 “We released a video and had 35,000 views,” Ms. Streit noted.
 “I still remember Allen looked over to Dennis and said, ‘Can you imagine a classroom of 35,000 people?’”

 The PragerU videos, narrated by distinguished professors and leading experts in their field – including historians, economists, and scientists – are packed with pertinent facts and statistics.
 PragerU’s motto is: “The best ideas from the best minds distilled into five focused minutes.”
-Like Cliff’s Notes on the issues, the videos don’t waste any time and get right to the heart of the matter, no beating around the bush or added fluff.
+Like Cliff’s Notes on the issues, the videos don’t waste any time and get right to the heart of the matter.

 These videos offer useful civics and life lessons for everyone, not just students.
 So Mr. Prager is eager for PragerU’s online audience to keep growing.
 “I obviously recognize that a billion views a year means more influence than a million views,” he stated.
 Meanwhile, he hopes to expand his PragerForce student alliance to advocate for more conservative programming on the campuses of universities, colleges and high schools.